tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/sso-between-adal-msal-apps-macos-ios.md

 /*!
  Returns account for the given account identifier (received from an account object returned in a previous acquireToken call)

- @param  error      The error that occured trying to get the accounts, if any, if you're
+ @param  error      The error that occurred trying to get the accounts, if any, if you're
                     not interested in the specific error pass in nil.
  */
 - (nullable MSALAccount *)accountForIdentifier:(nonnull NSString *)identifier